Stroyoes/Sentzi/README.md

 _`Using '-with' option to get setiment from an external dataset .
 Here 12 reviews are retrieved from the dataset `_

 https://github.com/sreezx/Sentzi/assets/121812287/85def485-b395-4adc-bb20-3d709b5494ba

+---
+_`There are many other things you can do with 'sentzi-test.py' 😮`_

+_`Using 'sentzi-test.py' to check the version of 'sentzi'`_

+---
+_`Obtaining the link to this repository and reading the 'README' file using the 'readMd.py' script in 'test_utils' `_

+---
+_`Opening another github readme file using 'readMd.py'`_